Campaigning for institutional transparency, accountability and justice over four decades

-The idea of the Monitoring Group was inspired by the American Black Panther Party for Self-Defence, which sought to challenge racist policing practices in American cities by patrolling the streets and monitoring the behavior of police officers.
+The idea of the Monitoring Group was inspired by the American Black Panther Party for Self-Defence, which sought to challenge racist policing practices in US cities by patrolling the streets and monitoring the behaviour of police officers.

 The Monitoring Group was born from the lived the experience of African Caribbean and Asian young people growing up in Britain during the 1970s.
-In this time they would face racial violence and abuse, and daily racist encounters with the police.
-The Group have been involved with many cases over the past forty years and we have listed some of these below.
+They faced racial violence, abuse and daily racist encounters with the police.
+Listed below and in chronological order are a number of cases where The Monitoring Group has played a significant role in the struggle for justice.

 1976